clojuredocs/guides/articles/ecosystem/libraries_authoring.md

 ## Commit any remaining changes

-Make sure all tests pass and you've committed all your changes.
-Check to see the status of your repo at any time with `git status`.
+Before continuing to the next step, make sure all tests pass and you've committed all your changes.
+Check to see the status of your repo at any time with `git status` and view changes with `git diff`.